Treatment of Closing Inventory & Deemed Sales on Final T2125/HST Returns

 FACTS

-• Business B (MLM/Cosmetics): Closing inventory cost basis of approximately $7,300.
+• Business B (MLM/Cosmetics): Closing inventory cost approx $7,300.
 Most destroyed/discarded due to expiration and resale restrictions.
-Taxpayer kept 75 items (Cost basis ~$1,500) for personal use.
-FMV (taxpayer provided) for these 75 units is $262.50 ($3.50/unit based on market rates).
+Taxpayer kept 75 items (Cost ~$1,500) for personal use.
+FMV (taxpayer provided) for 75 units is $262.50 ($3.50/unit based on market rates).

-• HST Status: Registrant in a 15% province.
+• HST Status: Registrant in 15% province.

 APPROACH

-1. Income Tax (Form T2125)
+1. Income Tax (T2125)

 Revenue: Add FMV of gifted/kept items to Other Income Line 8230.

-• Business A: Add $900.00
+• Business A: $900.00

-• Business B: Add $262.50
+• Business B: $262.50

 2. GST/HST Final Return

-• Line 101: Include FMV $1,162.50 ($900 + $262.50) in addition to any regular year-to-date sales.
+• Line 101: Include FMV $1,162.50 ($900 + $262.50) in addition to regular year-to-date sales.

-• Line 103: 15% HST on FMV amount = $174.38 and adding it to the HST collected.
+• Line 103: 15% HST on FMV amount = $174.38 (add to HST collected).

 Sources:

-Income Tax Act, Section 10(1) & 69(1)
+• Income Tax Act, Section 10(1) & 69(1)

-Excise Tax Act, Section 171(3)
+• Excise Tax Act, Section 171(3)

 Is this how others would handle this?